 The key topics covered during this meeting included:

-Update on completion of CO SCOPE
+Completion of CO SCOPE testing;

-Community planning meeting
+Parameters for upcoming public meetings to explain PFAS testing results; and

-Requesting CAP input on community meeting logistics
+CAP input on structure and logistics for public meetings.

 Below please find a list of handouts from the meeting and the electronic links where you can find the documents.
 They also are posted on the Colorado SCOPE web page.

-PFAS Results Letter (Blank)

-(CDPHE)
+PowerPoints from the 2-22-24 CAP Meeting

+Example of PFAS results letter mailed to Study participants during February 2024

-CO SCOPE fact sheet to accompany results letter
+CO SCOPE fact sheet explaining PFAS results sent with above letter

+Colorado Department of Public Health and Environmental (CDPHE) fact sheet about how to talk to your doctor about PFAS

+In addition, during the meeting, a CAP member requested the link to the recording of the public meeting held January 30, 2024 regarding PFAS results at the former Pease Air Force Base.
+This link can be found here:

+PEASE Study meeting recording Part 1

-meeting recording
+PEASE Study meeting recording Part 2

-Please contact Kristi Celico, the CAP facilitator, at kcelico@gmail.com if you need assistance.
+Please contact Kristi Celico, the CAP facilitator, at kcelico@gmail.com if you need assistance in downloading any of these items.

 Appendix A of this document includes the Study Team’s contact information.
 Appendix B includes an attendance list for the meeting.
 Appendix C summarizes key recommendations made at this meeting and all prior CAP meetings and the Study Team’s response.